 Food for body and mind

-The isolation and hardships of deep space travel can profoundly affect human psychology.
+The isolation and confines of deep space travel can profoundly affect human psychology.

-Everywhere in the story is found a table where people gather to eat in every single society.
-Zero-gravity cooking tools and apps will be essential for 'gastronauts', enabling them to tackle challenges and prepare meals in a microgravity environment.
+Everywhere in history there is a table where people gather to eat in every single society.
+Tools and applications for cooking in zero gravity will be essential for gastronauts, allowing them to face challenges and prepare meals in a microgravity environment.

-The thoughts of boomer Trekkies like me naturally turn to the figure of the "space cook", a crew member who will also be in charge of "connecting" his colleagues through food.
-Perhaps by managing small, closed-loop sustainable food systems.
+The thoughts of boomer Trekkies like me naturally turn to the figure of the "space chef", a crew member who will also be responsible for "connecting" his colleagues through food.
+Perhaps managing small sustainable closed-loop food systems.

-Understanding how to give future "Neelixes" in space a kitchen (and a vegetable garden) can inspire us to optimize the use of food on Earth as well, to reduce waste and grow nutritious meals, thus addressing the issues of food scarcity and sustainability here home, where the man has already set foot.
+Figuring out how to give a kitchen (and a garden) to future “Neelixes” in space can inspire us to optimize food use on Earth too, reduce waste and grow nutritious meals, thus addressing issues of food scarcity and sustainability here home, where the man has already set foot.
 Here I am.